Scaarus/nativedb/object/ClearGarage.md

 ## Parameters
 * **garageHash**:
 * **Broadcast**: if set an event is sent over the network in MP to clear the garage on all other machines.
 Please avoid using this if you can.
+(Default value: `False`)